goFrendiAsgard/zaruba/docs/core-concepts/project/README.md

 A project is a directory containing `index.zaruba.yaml`.
 Usually, a project is also a git repository.

-# Create an Empty Project
+# Create an Empty Project from Scratch

 To create an empty project from scratch, you can make an empty git repository, and create a file named `index.zaruba.yaml`.